kamilazdybal/pv-optimization/README.md

 ## Code

-### The order of executing scripts:
+### The order of executing scripts

 First, run the PV optimization with [`RUN-PV-optimization.py`](code/RUN-PV-optimization.py).
-Once you have the results files, you can run quantitative assessment of PVs by running [`RUN-VarianceData.py`](code/RUN-VarianceData.py).
+Once you have the results files, you can run quantitative assessment of PVs with [`RUN-VarianceData.py`](code/RUN-VarianceData.py).

-You have a lot of flexibility in setting different parameters in those two scripts using the `argparse` Python library.
+You have a lot of flexibility in setting different ANN hyper-parameters in those two scripts using the `argparse` Python library.

 If you're new to `argparse`, check out my short video tutorials:

 - [Intro to argparse](https://youtu.be/ONCv_ql2xpE)
 - [Setting booleans with argparse](https://youtu.be/8gfFteE6jz0)

-> **Note:** Logging with [Weights & Biases](https://wandb.ai/site) is possible in the scripts below.

 ### Optimizing PVs